Koenji Awa Odori: Tokyo’s Biggest Summer Dance Festival

 This wide road is the main stage.
 Arrive early to claim a spot on the curb.
 A key advantage here is the barriers; when dancers reach them, they turn and bow to the crowd, offering fantastic head-on photo opportunities.
 The public is often allowed behind these barriers, but always be mindful of festival staff and participants.

-Amigasa dancers on Konan Street
+Amigasa dancers on Konan Street.

 Koenji Pal Shopping Street (Shotengai)